• Skip to main content

 • ¼ teaspoon ground ginger

-• 1 teaspoon cornstarch needs to be dissolved in a splash of water before adding
+• 1 teaspoon cornstarch dissolve in a teaspoon of water before adding

 Instructions

-• Heat a medium sized pot over low/medium heat on the stove.
+• Heat a medium-sized saucepan over medium-low heat on the stove.
 Add all the ingredients except the cornstarch.
 Stir to combine.

-• Simmer for about 25 minutes or until the cranberries have burst and begun to reduce.
+• Simmer for about 25 minutes, or until the cranberries burst and the filling reduces slightly.

-• Once cranberries have burst, combine the cornstarch with enough cold water to dissolve it, stir in the cornstarch mixture.
+• Combine the cornstarch with enough cold water to dissolve it, then stir it into the cranberry mixture.
+Cook for 2 minutes, or until thick.

-• Storage - Store in a sealed container for up to 1 week.
-I found that it stored best in a mason jar.
-For the freezer, you can store it for up to 3 months in an airtight container.
-I do not suggest storing this in the pantry unless it’s been canned or it will mold.
+• Storage - Refrigerate in a sealed container for up to 1 week.
+I think it keeps the best in a mason jar.
+You can freeze the pie filling for up to 3 months in an airtight container.
+Do not store this at room temperature unless it’s been pressure canned, as it will quickly become moldy.

-• Reheating - Reheat using the stove or microwave.
-You can also add it straight to your pie before baking and let the cooking process heat it up.
+• Reheating - Reheat over medium heat on the stove or in microwave.
+You can also add it straight from the fridge to a pie crust before baking.

 • Add other berries - Adding in another berry to this pie filling is a delicious idea!
-I often substitute half of the cranberries for other fruit options such as blackberries, raspberries, blueberries, etc.
+I often substitute half of the cranberries for other fruit options such as apples, pears, or strawberries.

 Serving: 0.25cup | Calories: 298kcal | Carbohydrates: 76g | Protein: 1g | Fat: 0.4g | Saturated Fat: 0.02g | Polyunsaturated Fat: 0.1g | Monounsaturated Fat: 0.02g | Sodium: 3mg | Potassium: 95mg | Fiber: 4g | Sugar: 68g | Vitamin A: 62IU | Vitamin C: 14mg | Calcium: 15mg | Iron: 0.3mg